 In January 2020, we sold 9.0 million shares of common stock (inclusive of shares sold pursuant to an overallotment option granted to the underwriters in connection with the offering) through an underwritten public offering at a price of \$23.00 per share for aggregate net proceeds of \$193.9 million.
-There has been no material change in the planned use of the net proceeds from the follow-on public offering as described in the Registration Statement.
+There has been no material change in the planned use of the net proceeds from the follow-on public offering as described in our final prospectus supplement filed with the SEC on January 29, 2020.
 We invested the funds received in short-term, interest-bearing investment-grade securities and government securities.